HITECHCRIME/HC_OVERVIEW/README.md

 - MOTHNODE_ "here i was born but watered down"

 ### /// HC25_ MOTHNODE_ Huna EP
 "These people say our ancestors came here from the stars at tens of thousands of years ago.
 They brought with them a sacred wisdom called Ho'ala Huna (Hawai'ian words that mean: "that which causes an awakening to the secret or sacred awareness of Reality.")
-This knowledge was said to be the ultimate science of the world of spirit as well as the world of form."
+This knowledge was said to be the ultimate science of the world of spirit as well as the world of form
+- MOTHNODE_ Ike
+- MOTHNODE_ Kala

 ### /// HC26_ MOTHNODE_ Dopamine Trails EP
 MOTHNODE_ Animal and the Human